 PPC

-PPC KPIs provide insight into the performance and cost-effectiveness of paid advertising campaigns.
-These metrics are crucial for determining whether your ads are reaching the right audience and delivering a positive return on investment.
+PPC (pay-per-click) KPIs measure the performance and cost-effectiveness of your paid ad campaigns.
+These metrics help you assess targeting accuracy, ad quality, and return on investment.

 Click-through rate (CTR)

-CTR in PPC advertising measures the percentage of people who clicked on your ad after seeing it.
-A higher CTR indicates that your ad copy and targeting are resonating with your audience.
+The percentage of users who click your ad after seeing it.
+A high CTR means your ad copy and targeting are effective.

 Cost per click (CPC)